Ganden to Samye Trek

 Begin your exploration of Lhasa with a visit to the sacred Jokhang Temple, a UNESCO World Heritage Site revered as the spiritual heart of Tibetan Buddhism.
 The temple houses the iconic Jowo Shakyamuni statue and features murals and chapels steeped in history.
 Next, head to the serene Sera Monastery, famous for its lively debating monks and intricate artwork.
 Conclude your day at Barkhor Market, where you can soak in the vibrant atmosphere as pilgrims circumambulate the Jokhang and shop for Tibetan handicrafts and souvenirs.

-Lhasa Sightseeing
+Lhasa Exploration

 Begin your exploration of Lhasa with a visit to the sacred Jokhang Temple, a UNESCO World Heritage Site revered as the spiritual heart of Tibetan Buddhism.
 The temple houses the iconic Jowo Shakyamuni statue and features murals and chapels steeped in history.
 Next, head to the serene Sera Monastery, famous for its lively debating monks and intricate artwork.
 Conclude your day at Barkhor Market, where you can soak in the vibrant atmosphere as pilgrims circumambulate the Jokhang and shop for Tibetan handicrafts and souvenirs.